alljamin/portfolio/_site/README.md

 Gulp triggers `jekyll build` and Jekyll grabs everything from `assets` directory and copies to `_site/assets` directory.

-Deploying to Github Pages with `git subtree push --prefix _site origin gh-pages`.
+Deploying to Github Pages with `npm run deploy`.

 All the changes are tracked by Gulp Watch (yes, even `_config.yml`) and applied straight away with live browser reloading.